 You’re my everything 1982

-1977 ... the title of a lifetime, the one that propels you One Shot to the height of fame.
-For a first title, it's a real master stroke.
-The group simply signs here one of the biggest dance hits of the decade and of the end of the twentieth century period.
+1977...the title of a lifetime, the one that propels you One Shot to the pinnacle of glory and fame.
+Their revisited version of the Animals title dating from 1965 will prove to be a real masterstroke.
+The group signs here quite simply one of the biggest Dance hits of the decade and of this end of the 20th century.
 MAS-TER-FUL !

 1977 ... a sequel that rhymes with completely delirious luxury cover of the cult title of Animals dating from 1964.
 Unfortunately, this title will not have the same level of success as its predecessor, far from it ...